catrionamcintosh/nsga2-hyperparameter-study/README.md

 ## Repository Structure
 - `scripts/` – Python scripts used to run experiments and collect results
 - `analysis/` – Scripts or notebooks used for analyzing experimental results
-- `results/` – Sample output data (e.g., logs, CSVs, or summaries of runs)
+- `results/` – Sample output data (Excel)

 ## Notes on Reproducibility
 The full experimental setup depends on a research environment and external tools (e.g., NSGA-II implementation and simulation frameworks), so the code may not run directly without additional configuration.

 This repository is intended to demonstrate:
 - experiment design
 - data collection workflows
-- statistical analysis of results

 ## Results